TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Administrators/Index.rst

 in "TYPO3 Explained": :ref:`t3coreapi:distribution`.

-The Introduction Package together with the Bootstrap Package provides a frontend layout based on bootstrap, adds configuration and creates some initial pages and content.
-While this is useful for quickly setting up a full-blown TYPO3 website, you will probably want to create a custom theme for your own site.
+The Introduction Package together with the Bootstrap Package provides a frontend layout based on Bootstrap, which is preconfigured and creates some example pages with content.
+While this is useful for quickly setting up a demo website, you will probably want to create a custom theme for your own site.

 A good approach is to bundle everything for your site including a theme